 Embracing Chinese New Year: A Guide to Dos and Don'ts

-Chinese New Year, also known as the Spring Festival or Lunar New Year, is a vibrant and significant celebration that marks the beginning of the lunar calendar in many East Asian cultures.
-As families come together to usher in the new year with joy and auspicious traditions, it's essential to be mindful of certain customs and etiquettes.
-In this article, we'll explore the dos and don'ts that will help you navigate the Chinese New Year celebrations respectfully and authentically.
+Chinese New Year, also known as the Spring Festival or Lunar New Year, is a vibrant and meaningful celebration that marks the beginning of the lunar calendar across many East Asian cultures.
+It is a time for family reunions, festive meals, and the observance of long-standing traditions believed to usher in good fortune and prosperity.

 The Dos: